-A surgeon with over 30 years’ experience operated on the wrong part of a patient’s arm – confessing to his mistake soon after the procedure ended.
+A surgeon with over 30 years of experience, operated on the wrong part of a patient’s arm – confessing to his mistake soon after the procedure ended.

 Phillip Ivory, 61, had been experiencing numbness in his fingers and underwent elective ulnar nerve decompression surgery to restore feeling at Castle Hill Hospital, in East Yorkshire, in July 2017.

-Despite marking Mr Ivory’s arm before he began the procedure however, the surgeon made his incision on the outside area of the elbow, as opposed to the inner part where it should have been.
+Despite marking Mr Ivory’s arm before he began the procedure, the surgeon made his incision on the outside area of the elbow instead of the inner part where it should have been.

 The surgeon realised his mistake shortly after the operation, after thinking about it and realising the operation “did not feel right”.
 He asked a nurse to unwrap the bandages on Mr Ivory’s arm and explained his mistake.